wr0ngway/pytivo-video-manager/README.txt

 So if you do have this line and you do want to run vidmgr, add the word "vidmgr" to this line - no quotes or commas or other punctuation.

+	b) you can specify the file extensions that vidmgr will pay attention to.
+By default this is .mpg, .mp4, .wmv, and .avi.
+You can put a line in config.ini in the [vidmgr] section to specify different extensions.
+For example
+[vidmgr]
+exts=.mpg .mp4 .avi .wmv .m4v

-	b) You need to tell vidmgr about your Tivos.
+	c) You need to tell vidmgr about your Tivos.
 For each tivo, you need to specify the name and the TSN.
 The format for this is:
 [tivos]
 tivo1.name=Family Room